-In the similar line of thinking, I myself have argued that wisdom or understanding is found in Shandao's (613-681), the fifth master in the Shin lineage, celebrated statement on Deep Mind or Shinjin, which Shinran quotes.
-Here, the seeker is shown to have come to "truly know" (shinchi 信知) that, 1) that oneself is a foolish being full of blind passions and that, 2) one can attain birth through the Vow.
+In the similar line of thinking, I myself have argued that wisdom or understanding is found in Shandao's, the fifth master in the Shin lineage, celebrated statement on Deep Mind (synonymous with Shinjin), which Shinran quotes.8 Here, the seeker is shown to have come to "truly know" (shinchi 信知), 1) that oneself is a foolish being full of blind passions and 2) that Primal Vow enables all to attain birth.
 Here, it does not say "entrust" but comes to "truly know," and not just "know" but "truly know."
-This is also not mere knowledge but a deeper understanding or wisdom.
-Hence, Deep Mind or Shinjin involves truly knowing or gaining wisdom into the truth about one's foolish nature and the Primal Vow (Anthology, p.
-134) We, thus, come to realize that we are "one big mess" or Onemess but are embraced in Oneness!
+This is not just knowledge but a deeper understanding or wisdom.
+Hence, Deep Mind or Shinjin involves truly knowing or gaining wisdom into the truth about one's foolish nature and the Primal Vow.
+(Anthology, p.
+134)

 Ichijō Ogawa, a former President and Professor Emeritus of Ōtani University, contends that this insight or wisdom does not occur in a vacuum.
 He stresses the need for self-realization (jikaku自覚).
-And that realization takes place within the context of the seeking earnestly to attain Shakyamuni's enlightenment but coming to realize that one is unable to fully overcome one's blind passions.
-In other words, "one's limitations" is a product of deep realization within the context of one's effort on the Buddhist path.
+And that realization takes place within the context of the seeker aspiring earnestly to attain Shakyamuni's enlightenment but coming to the realization that one is unable to fully overcome one's blind passions.
+In other words,

+"one's limitations" is a product of a deep realization within the context of one's enormous effort on the Buddhist path.
 (Anthology, p.
 39)